BasThomas/ImageAlertAction/README.md

 #### Adding a checkmark

-You can also show a check mark on actions via `isChecked`
+You can also show a check mark on actions via `isChecked`.

 ```swift
 let settings = UIAlertAction(